duckietown/docs-opmanual_duckiebot/book/opmanual_duckiebot/atoms_30_demos/40_lfv_demos/11_semantic_segmentation.md

     laptop-container $ roslaunch custom/lf_slim.launch

 This will run the demo in simulation.
-To see what the robot is seeing in simulation, open `http://localhost:6901/vnc.html` in your browser, click on connect, and enter `quackquack` as the password.
-You can open a new terminal in this VNC and run `rqt_image_view` to see the image topics.
+To see what the robot is seeing in simulation, open `http://localhost:6901/vnc.html` in our browser, click on connect, and enter `quackquack` as the password.
+We can open a new terminal in this VNC and run `rqt_image_view` to see the image topics.

 ### Make submission to the AIDO and test the demo on a real robot